Steaming clothes can be a practical, swift substitute for using a traditional iron. But it’s not all roses and sunshine.

 2. Clear the Surrounding Area

-Ensure that any children or pets are out of the room to avoid accidents.
+Ensure that children or pets are out of the room to avoid accidents.
 Use common sense when you choose a work area.
 Don’t start steaming next to your expensive make-up collection or in front of peeling wallpaper.

 3. Hang Up Your Garment